 Pothos handles underwatering better than overwatering.
 Neon pothos is no different.

 The finger test is more reliable than any schedule: push your finger into the soil to about the second knuckle.
 Dry at that depth?
-Water thoroughly until it runs out the bottom.
+Water thoroughly until it runs out the bottom, then empty the saucer.
 Still slightly damp?
 Check again in a day or two.

 In practice, this usually lands on watering every one to two weeks in spring and summer, and every two to three weeks in autumn and winter when the plant is growing more slowly.
 The actual interval depends on pot size, soil mix, and how warm and bright your home is, so use the finger test rather than the calendar.